-XIII.
+XIV.
 MAINTENANCE, DISCLOSURE, AND EXPUNGEMENT OF STUDENT DISCIPLINARY RECORDS

-SECTION 13.1 MAINTENANCE OF STUDENT DISCIPLINARY RECORDS.
+SECTION 14.1 MAINTENANCE OF STUDENT DISCIPLINARY RECORDS.
 The University maintains student disciplinary records separately from student academic records.

-SECTION 13.2 DISCLOSURE OF STUDENT DISCIPLINARY RECORDS WHILE A STUDENT
+SECTION 14.2 DISCLOSURE OF STUDENT DISCIPLINARY RECORDS WHILE A STUDENT IS ENROLLED.

-IS ENROLLED.
-While a student is enrolled in the University, SCCS may disclose disciplinary records to University officials who have a legitimate educational interest in the disciplinary records or to students who request to inspect their disciplinary records.
-SCCS may disclose disciplinary records to other persons only in accordance with state or federal law.
+Section 14.2.1 While a student is enrolled in the University, SCCS may disclose disciplinary records to University officials who have a legitimate educational interest in the disciplinary records, subject to Section 13.2.2, or to students who request to inspect their disciplinary records.
+SCCS may disclose disciplinary records to other persons only in accordance with state or federal law and in some circumstances will be required by state or federal law or with the student's consent to disclose disciplinary records (e.g., subpoena, judicial order).